Non-Solicitation Agreement

 Courts that enforce non-solicitation agreements require that they be reasonable in scope, duration, and geographic reach (if applicable).
 Most enforceable agreements cover a period of 12 to 24 months, though the appropriate duration depends on the nature of the business and the employee's role.
 The blue pencil doctrine, applied in many states, allows courts to modify overly broad restrictions rather than invalidating the entire agreement.
 Some jurisdictions require that the restriction be supported by independent consideration beyond at-will employment, meaning the employee must receive something of value (such as a signing bonus, promotion, or access to confidential information) in exchange for agreeing to the restriction.
 Garden leave provisions, which pay the employee their salary during the restriction period, significantly increase enforceability.

 A well-drafted non-solicitation agreement should clearly define what constitutes "solicitation" and identify the specific categories of individuals or entities that cannot be solicited.
 Passive acceptance of business from former clients who initiate contact on their own is generally not considered solicitation, but the line between passive acceptance and active solicitation can be blurry.
 The agreement should also address whether it covers indirect solicitation through third parties, social media contact, and participation in general marketing activities that might reach restricted individuals.
-When combined with a non-compete agreement and confidentiality agreement, a non-solicitation agreement forms part of a comprehensive protection strategy for the employer's business interests.
+When combined with a non-compete agreement and confidentiality agreement, a non-solicitation agreement forms part of a complete protection strategy for the employer's business interests.

 Why You Need a Non-Solicitation Agreement

 A senior salesperson or account manager with deep client relationships is leaving your company, and you need to prevent them from taking your clients to a competitor during the transition period.
+A create your cease and desist letter can enforce compliance if you discover post-departure violations.

 You are hiring a new employee who will have access to your client list, pricing strategies, and account details, and you want to protect these business relationships with a contractual restriction signed at the time of hire.
+Get a quote for your non-solicitation agreement for state-compliant restrictions tailored to the employee's role.

 A key employee is departing and you are negotiating a severance agreement that includes non-solicitation provisions as a condition of receiving enhanced severance benefits.